 The weather in Chicago ranges from an average high of 63 F (17 C) to an average low of 44 F (7 C), but the temperature from day to day can vary significantly.
 If you're visiting the windy city this month, pack layers of clothing and a light windbreaker to protect against the temperamental fall weather.

 Pros and Cons of Visiting Chicago in October

 More often than not, the weather in October is warm enough for alfresco dining and drinking at Chicago's many indoor-outdoor restaurants and bars as well as exploring the great outdoors on one of the city's many walking and biking food tours.

 Hotel prices are reasonable throughout the month, except during the Chicago Marathon on the weekend of October 7, 2018, and you can generally expect fewer crowds and lines at the city's top tourist attractions.
 If you're in the mood to update your wardrobe, this is also a great time of year to catch sales at some of Chicago's shopping malls.

-Also, since so many events happen over the weekends in October, hotel prices and crowd sizes fluctuate throughout the month.
+Also, since so many events happen over the weekends, hotel prices and crowd sizes fluctuate throughout the month.
 This is especially true during the marathon, which attracts participants from all over the world, so hotels are booked solid and streets are blocked in major neighborhoods.

 What's Happening in October

-On top of being National Pizza Month, which Chicago restaurants celebrate by offering discount prices on the classic Chicago deep dish pizzas that have become famous in the region, October is also the month of Halloween, Columbus Day, and the Chicago Marathon.
+On top of being National Pizza Month, which Chicago restaurants celebrate by offering discount prices on the classic Chicago deep dish pizzas, October is also the month of Halloween, Columbus Day, and the Chicago Marathon.

 Celebrations in the city kick off on October 7, 2018, with the Chicago Marathon, which brings tourists from around the world to the city.
 The next day is Columbus Day, which brings the Columbus Day Parade to downtown Chicago.